 Regents Diploma with Advanced Designation exam requirements

-If students want to earn a Regents Diploma with Advanced Designation, they must pass the following Regents Exams with a score of 75 or better (80 for math):
+If students want to earn a Regents Diploma with Advanced Designation, they must pass these Regents Exams with a score of 75 or better (80 for math):

 - U.S. History & Government